Naamloos/Axolotl2D/README.md

         Title = "Axolotl2D Game";
         // Set a clear color
         ClearColor = Color.FromHTML("#0088FF");
+        // These can be changed at any time in your game loop.

         // Axolotl2D uses events for it's game loop.
 You'll want to hook
         // these manually as you see fit.